 - 2 Just how bad is it?
-What do I need to know about the prescription drug abuse epidemic? - Naloxone helping fight back against opioid overdose deaths - Rapid review: the 2016 CDC guidelines on opiates for chronic pain t's all over the news . . . patients and doctors are constantly hearing new stories about America's "opiate epidemic."
-However, as we all know, the media is only scratching the surface - as sedatives, muscle relaxants, and stimulants are all also being abused and diverted.
+What do I need to know about the prescription drug abuse epidemic? - 3 Naloxone helping fight back against opioid overdose deaths - 4 Rapid review: 2016 CDC guidelines on opiates for chronic pain of the Monterey Pe Montage Health